• Skip to main content

 Tips for making the crêpes:

 3. Butter the pan only for the first crêpes.
 Using a good quality non-stick frypan, you'll only need to grease the pan for the first crêpes.
-There is melted butter in the crêpes batter, which prevents them from sticking.

 Tips for assembling:

 3. Clean, neat slices.
 There is nothing more attractive and appealing than seeing a super cleanly cut slice of crêpes layer cake.
 You can see all the individual layers and count them!
-Once the cake is cole, run a sharp-bladed knife through hot water, dry it off, and then slice.
+Once the cake is cold, run a sharp-bladed knife through hot water, dry it off, and then slice.
 Repeat this process for each slice.

 crepes cake cross section with cake on cake stand.